GreenVeggi/Thoth/pages/multilevel perspective.md

 - View that recognises that a complete explanation of [[group]] processes and phenomena requires multiple levels of analysis, including individual (micro), group (meso), and organisational or societal (macro) level.
-	- Forsyth, D. R. (2019).
-Group dynamics (Seventh edition).
-Cengage.
+	- Forsyth, D. R. (2019). _Group dynamics_ (Seventh edition).
+Cengage. #forsythGroupDynamics2019
+- Hierarchical framework for analysing innovation in sociotechnical systems.